Aprende-com/moodle-docker/README-aprende.md

 Open a shell prompt.
 On Windows, start WSL2 by running the WSL command.
 Then:

+    cd ~
     git clone git@github.com:Aprende-com/moodle-docker.git moodle-docker --branch aprende
     cd moodle-docker
     chmod +x moodle

-Before you run the following command, it is important to understand that, if you have a directory called ~/moodle, it will be deleted and replaced.But don't worry, you will be prompted before this happens.
+Before you run the following command, it is important to understand that, if you already have a directory called ~/moodle, it will be deleted and replaced.But don't worry, you will be prompted before this happens.

 To start the environment, run:

-./moodle up
+./moodle reset

-The process will take about 10 minutes depending on the speed of your computer.
+The process will take about 15 minutes depending on the speed of your computer.

+## Option: Try Moodle 3.11

+If you want to try out a plain installation of Moodle 3.11 core with PHP 7.4, simply replace "--branch aprende" in the instructions above with "--branch MOODLE_311_STABLE".
+Note that Moodle will be installed in a directory called "~/moodle311" instead of "~/moodle".

+## Option: Try Moodle 4.0

+If you want to try out a plain installation of Moodle 4.0 core with PHP 8.0, simply replace "--branch aprende" in the instructions above with "--branch MOODLE_400_STABLE".
+Note that Moodle will be installed in a directory called "~/moodle400" instead of "~/moodle".

+## Option: Try Moodle 4.1

+If you want to try out a plain installation of Moodle 4.1 core with PHP 8.0, simply replace "--branch aprende" in the instructions above with "--branch MOODLE_401_STABLE".
+Note that Moodle will be installed in a directory called "~/moodle401" instead of "~/moodle".

 # Using Moodle-Docker-Aprende